fatmakahveci/fatmakahveci.com-sources/content/frontend-note/react.md

 ### Rendering Elements

+- Rendering converts the code you write into user interfaces (UIs).
 - An element is the smallest building block of React apps.
 It describes what you want to see on the screen.
 - Each _React element_ is a JS object that you can store in a variable or pass around in your program.
 - The only way to update the UI is to create a new element, and pass it to `root.render()`.